 - Perseverance – We have a drive to keep going for the long haul.

 Executive Director of Trellis

-Prior to joining Trellis full time, Ian was the Executive Director as a volunteer and a Pastor at The Crossing Church in Costa Mesa, California.
-He was the church’s second full-time staff member in 1989, and over the next 27 years focused on ministry development, outreach and teaching helping lead, manage and grow the church from 40 to approximately 2,000.
-Ian is an expert in volunteer mobilization and management and has an extensive background in strategic planning, budget preparation, goal setting, and facilitating partnerships.
-He holds a bachelor’s degree from Jacksonville University.
+Prior to joining Trellis full-time, Ian was a pastor at The Crossing Church in Costa Mesa, California, where he became the second full-time staff member, in 1989.
+For 27 years, he focused on ministry development, outreach and teaching to lead, manage, and grow the church from 40 to approximately 2,000.
+Holding a bachelor’s degree from Jacksonville University, Ian is an expert in volunteer mobilization and management and has an extensive background in strategic planning, budget preparation, goal setting, and facilitating partnerships.

 Homelessness Initiative Director

 John helps Trellis create a collaborative environment with the churches, businesses, city officials and community to help end homelessness and get people off the streets.
 John is passionate about propelling the mission and vision of Trellis.
 He strongly believes that churches should be modeling what Trellis does for the community and its leaders.
 John sees Trellis as the embodiment of loving God and others, while being the church as One and serving beyond a building.

 John’s passion for the Lord and His kingdom was nurtured through his attendance at Sunset School of Biblical Studies in Lubbock, Texas.
 Here, he graduated in Biblical Studies, and then went on to obtain his BA in Organizational Management from Ashford University.
 He spent 6 and a half years as the Pastor of the Costa Mesa Church of Christ, where he fed people living on the streets, and housed over 44 individuals.
 John’s experience with those living without a home led him to get involved with Trellis, and he felt called to step into a permanent position for the Homelessness Initiative.